MarathonDH/foundry-pool-rs/docs/SubAccountSettingsApi.md

 ## get_api_key

 > get_api_key(sub_account_name, authorization, role)
-Get API keys
+Get API Keys

-Get list of API keys for a given sub-account.
-Requires sub-account owner authentication.
+Get list of API keys for a given sub-account and role.
+If role is \"technician\", requires permission to view hashrate.
+If role is \"accountant\", requires permission to view payments.

 ### Parameters